 You will learn how to order Neighborhood Watch signs.

 Once your neighborhood has been organized, maintaining interest in Neighborhood Watch is important.
 It's too easy for us to forget to keep that vigilance we thought was so important in the beginning.
-Some groups maintain interest by planning neighborhood outings, meetings, summer picnics, and passing out the Neighborhood Watch Newsletter every month.
+Some groups maintain interest by planning neighborhood outings, meetings and summer picnics.

 Thank you for taking those first important steps to organize your neighborhood to help fight crime in your area.
 If the Sheriff's Office can be of any further assistance, please call us at (503) 846-2579 or email Jessica Chandler.